-2. PRIOR TO COMMENCEMENT: CONSTRUCTION ENVIRONMENTAL MANAGEMENT PLAN FOR BIODIVERSITY
+2. PRIOR TO COMMENCEMENT: CONSTRUCTION ENVIRONMENTAL MANAGEMENT PLAN FOR BIODIVERSITY a) Risk assessment of potentially damaging construction activities.

 "A construction environmental management plan (CEMP: Biodiversity) shall be submitted to and approved in writing by the local planning authority.

 The CEMP (Biodiversity) shall include the following.